jeremyBanks/save/README.md

             parents]

     -n, --dry-run
-            Prepare the commit, but don't actually save anything to disk
+            Prepare the commit, but don't actually update any references in Git

         --name <NAME>
             The name to use for the commit's author and committer.